cppcoffee/celeritasdb/wiki/replication-algo.md

 ## FastAccept request

 - `cmds`: the commands to run.
-- `initial_deps`: the deps when leader initiate the instance.
+- `deps`: the deps when leader initiate the instance.

 ## FastAccept reply